 For this trip I hadn’t pre booked a hire car and a couple hotels here and there because I didn’t want an exact plan.
 Uber’s great, but if you’re keen on having you’re own wheels, check out SKURT

 We stayed at the W hotel in West Beverly Hills/Westwood, It’s walking distance to so many cool little shops, cafes and bars.

 If you’re interested in doing things like seeing a baseball game or theme park, Staples Centre and Universal Studios are within half hour drive or so from the hotel and Santa Monica Pier is around 15 minutes .
 If you’re keen on the Hollywood sign thing, something I’v been wanting to do for years and still haven’t, Griffith Park is about 45 mins away.

-VENICE: Getting back from Vegas we weren’t sure where we wanted to stay.
+Getting back to Venice from Vegas we weren’t sure where we wanted to stay.
 I just knew I wanted to be close to Abbott Kinney and Santa Monica.
 We found this cool little apartment block last minute called Venice Breeze Suites.
 An old building right on the boardwalk.
-If you don’t mind the bongo playing, street artists and bums, which you shouldn’t, they’re totally harmless and too busy being high all the time, it’s a great spot to stay.
-With Santa Monica Pier at one end and Marina Del Ray at the other.
-There’s a beach and bike path running parallel that spans about 25 miles.
-Famous Muscle Beach and the skate park are basically just out the front and there’s always filming of TV shows and commercials happening.
+If you don’t mind the bongo playing bums, which you shouldn’t, they’re totally harmless and too busy being high all the time, it’s a great spot to stay.
+Muscle Beach and the skate park are basically just out the front and there’s always filming of TV shows and commercials happening.
 We had an ocean front suite on level 2.
 I wouldn’t go any lower and I’d only stay here if you had an ocean view room.
-Great for people watching and a view of the beach.
-There’s a fire escape/balcony right at our door and a rooftop area with a grill that has panoramic views.